blackaceatzworg/poli307/index.md

 Welcome to  **{{site.data.course.number}}**:
 {{site.data.course.name}}.
 The [syllabus](syllabus.html), lecture notes, and assignments are posted here and will be updated throughout the semester.

-Also note that we will be making use of [piazza](https://piazza.com/class/i3p80msamlf4kc) for class questions and discussion of current events related to environmental policy.

-All course readings will be available on [OAKS](https://lms.cofc.edu/).
+Course readings are listed in the schedule section of the syllabus.
+All readings are to be read _prior to class_.
+Links are provide for some readings and the others will be available on [OAKS](https://lms.cofc.edu/).

 All assignments will be turned into the dropbox available on [OAKS](https://lms.cofc.edu/).